RashRAJ/eBPF-Security-CI-CD-Agent/presentation.md

 - **OS**: Ubuntu 22.04 LTS
 - **Architecture**: x86_64/AMD64

-**NOTE**: Any deviation from this machine specifications has not tested to be fully working such as Ubuntu 22 or other linux distro or ARM64 architecture instruction set.
+**NOTE**: Any deviation from this machine specifications has not yet been tested to be fully working such as Ubuntu 22 or other linux distro or ARM64 architecture instruction set.

 ### Required System Access